 Your total distance (2 heats) Your Points = --------------------------------------- X 400 Winner's total distance (2 heats)

-8.10 Seeding - Boats will be grouped into heats for the first round of Sprints in the order that Qualifying is completed.
-Grouping in the second round will be based on first round results.
-The three boats with the fastest times in the first two rounds will advance to the final round.
-All other boats will run a third time in a consolation round, which will be grouped from slowest to fastest.
-The morning Endurance heats will be decided by random draw.
-The afternoon heats will be based on results of the morning heats.
+8.10 Seeding – First round Sprints consist of two-boat heats, which will be filled in the order that Qualifying is completed.
+Second round Sprints consist of three-boat heats, which will include a fast, medium, and slower boat based on first round results.
+The three boats with the fastest times in the first two rounds advance to the Championship Heat.
+Prior to the Championship Heat, all other boats also run a third time, grouped from slowest to fastest.
+All boats start at the same time in the morning and afternoon Endurance heats.

 9.1 Boat Number Signs - Each craft will have a “boat number” assigned by the Organizer.
 Each team will be provided with a base and an “L” bracket for their “boat number” sign.
 The base, or a satisfactory substitute, must be mounted in a manner that will allow for non-rotating display of the sign.
 All participants will be provided physically similar signs.
 These signs may not be modified.
 The sign will not be included in the dimensions of the craft.